Metalab/Code-of-Conduct/code-of-conduct-en.md

 * Think about what you say.
 Remember that exclusionary comments (e.g. sexism, racism, ableism, hostility towards queer people,…) – including jokes – can be offensive to those around you.
 They are not suitable for _Metalab_.

-* Even actions, that are not recognised as problematic in your social group, can be irritating to others.
+* Even actions, that are not recognized as problematic in your social group, can be irritating to others.
 If this is pointed out, we expect that you show responsibility and consideration.

 * In pressing situations all members can expel others for up to 48h.
 The _Vorstand_ (via core[ÄT]metalab.at) as well as the _Anlaufstelle_ have to be informed about this.
 The _Vorstand_ can decide within these 48h about further measures.
 Possible measures include warnings, deactivation of keys as well as temporary or indefinite bans.